HectorVilas/minesweeper-old-prototype/README.md

 I've been all the day trying to make it, and it feels so simple now...
 This project was a really good idea to keep learning.
 I'm so happy right now, the satisfaction is immeasurable.

 ![propagating function in action](./media/preview01.png)

+## update 6
+I made a "dev tool" (it's just an object with a function) to toggle the mines visibility.
+I also hid all the revealed mines and added a basic, temporal "lose condition" that will prompt a message if your selected tile have a mine, then all the mines will be revealed with that same "dev tool" function.
+Maybe I should rename it.

+Now the game is playable, but even after losing the player is still able to keep playing.
+I should remove all the event listeners, maybe my next step.